Terradue/doc-tep-geohazards/source/community-guide/cloud/sandbox.rst

-Create an Developer Cloud Toolbox
+Create a Developer Cloud Toolbox
 =================================

 To create your own Developer Cloud Toolbox: